StarRocks/starrocks/docs/loading/InsertInto.md

 ## Insert data into a table with generated columns

-A generated column is a special column whose data is derived from a pre-defined expression or evaluation based on other columns.
-Generated columns are especially useful when your query requests involve evaluations of expensive expressions, for example, querying a certain field from a JSON value, or querying the aggregation results of the ARRAY type.
+A generated column is a special column whose value is derived from a pre-defined expression or evaluation based on other columns.
+Generated columns are especially useful when your query requests involve evaluations of expensive expressions, for example, querying a certain field from a JSON value, or calculating ARRAY data.
 StarRocks evaluates the expression and stores the results in the generated columns while data is being loaded into the table, thereby avoiding the expression evaluation during queries and improving the query performance.

 You can load data into a table with generated columns using INSERT.